damithsj/sql-developer-reports/Statpack Reports/README.md

 # SQL Developer Reports based on statpack

+Run these reports as SYS or PERFSTAT user

 ## CPU Usage
 Shows CPU usage of host and % of busy CPU used by instance
 - Indication of high Host CPU Usage is that host migth need more CPU